SS Britannic (1874): Naval service

-Britannic made her final transatlantic voyage for White Star in August 1899, following this she was requisitioned by the Royal Navy and converted for use as a troopship to transport soldiers to the Second Boer War in South Africa, gaining the designation HMT (Hired Military Transport) #62.
+Britannic made her final transatlantic voyage for White Star in August 1899; following this, she was requisitioned by the Royal Navy and converted for use as a troopship to transport soldiers to the Second Boer War in South Africa, gaining the designation HMT (hired military transport) #62.
 During this period, under the command of Bertram Fox Hayes, Britannic transported 37,000 troops to and from the conflict over three years.
-In November 1900 Britannic sailed to Australia with a Guard of Honour to represent Great Britain at the inauguration of the Australian Commonwealth.
-Upon arrival she took part in the fleet review at Sydney Harbour to mark the occasion.
-On the return journey she grounded in the Suez Canal, and had to be refloated.
+In November 1900, Britannic sailed to Australia with a guard of honour to represent Great Britain at the inauguration of the Australian Commonwealth.
+Upon arrival, she took part in the fleet review at Sydney Harbour to mark the occasion.
+On the return journey, she grounded in the Suez Canal and had to be refloated.

 Demise

 Following the end of the war in October 1902, Britannic was released from government service and returned to White Star who sent her to her builders in Belfast for a survey, with the intention that she might be refurbished and modernised for further use.
 It was proposed that Britannic could be refitted with more modern triple-expansion engines, as her sister Germanic had been, and that her interiors could be refurbished.
-The builders report in 1903 concluded that the expenditure required to bring the 29 year old ship up to modern standards would not be cost effective, instead, she was sold for scrap for £11,500, and on 11 August 1903 she left Belfast under tow to Hamburg, Germany, where she was broken up.
+The builders report in 1903 concluded that the expenditure required to bring the 29-year-old ship up to modern standards would not be cost effective; instead, Britannic was sold for scrap for £11,500, and on 11 August 1903 she left Belfast under tow to Hamburg, Germany, where she was broken up.